check before: 2026-02-01

 Direct effects for Operations**

-- roles: Teams Administrators, Compliance Officers
+- roles: Teams Administrators, Security Officers

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=536572

-- roles: Teams Administrators, IT Security Managers
+- roles: Teams Administrators, End Users

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=536572